Elijah-Bodden/Membrane/README.md

 ___
 <b id="f1">1 </b>The following items are able to be imported from the npm module: `CONFIG`, `GossipTransport`, `authPeers`, `deauthPeer`, `defaultConfig`, `detatchedRoute`, `eventHandler`, `eventHandlingMechanism`, `gossipTransport`, `hiddenAliasLookup`, `init`, `initialReferenceLedger`, `livePeers`, `loadConfig`, `mostRecentServerHeartbeat`, `networkMap`, `networkMap`, `onAuthRejected`, `onLivePeersUpdated`, `onPublicError`, `peerConnection`, `pubAliasLookup`, `pubAliasUnparser`, `routingTableTransport`, `serverHardRestart`, and `topologyTransport`. [↩](#a1)
 ## Contributing
 Any and all contributions are greatly appreciated.
-If you want to see this project grow as much as I do, there are several ways to help.
-Firstly, if you see something you think you can improve within the code, please `fork` the repository and make a `pull` request once you have made any changes you'd like to see.
+If you want to see this project grow like I do, there are several ways to help.
+Firstly, if you see something you think you can improve in the code, please `fork` the repository and make a `pull` request once you have made any changes you'd like to see.
 If you just have an idea, or spot a bug, that's great too!
 In this case, please file an `issue` with a corresponding `bug` or `enhancement` tag.
 Oh, and if you like what you see here, please feel free to leave a star on the project, it would mean a ton to me.
 ## Authors
 * **Elijah Bodden** - *Initial work* - [Elijah-Bodden](https://github.com/Elijah-Bodden)
 ## License